usernamenenad/Reinforcement-Learning-Course/homework2/README.md

 - *board*, which looks like an average maze from a bird's eye
 - *graph*, which is your usual directed graph

+There are several types of cells an agent can *interract* with:

+- *Regular cell*, which has two types itself - being *regular good* (which gives $-1$ reward) and *regular bad* (which gives $-10$ reward).
+- *Wall cell*, when bumped on, gives $-11$ reward.
+It is important that the wall gives more negative reward than *regular bad cell*, because the agent can just bump on wall cell forever and always have a greater long term gain than just stepping onto *regular bad* cell
+- *Teleport cell*, which teleports an agent to some non-terminal, non-teleport, non-wall cell.
+- *Terminal cell*, when stepped onto, finishes the game.

+There's a distinction between *states* and *cells*.
+States are represented by cells but carry much greater information, like relative position, value etc. Of course, *teleport* cell cannot be a state itself, because it's just another representation of another cell (a cell which *teleport* cell *points to*).

 Also, the *environment* (basically, *Markov decision process*) can be either *deterministic* or *stochastic*. *Environment* class is implemented as a *callable* object which acts as a *MDP*, given state and action.